MissingMaps/MapathonQA-JOSM-plugin/README.md

 2. Load the task grid into JOSM — happens automatically on **Close & Continue** if you leave the checkbox ticked.
 3. **Edit → Search (Ctrl+F)**, paste the copied search query to select the tasks touched during the mapathon's time window
 4. Download OSM data for the selected tasks using File → **Download Along...**
-5. **MapathonQA → Run QA on Current Layer** — runs the 7 checks against the downloaded data, <u>restricted to the mapathon's time window</u>.
+5. **MapathonQA → Run QA on Current Layer** — runs the 7 checks against the downloaded data, <ins>restricted to the mapathon's time window</ins>.
 Flagged objects are selected in the editor, an HTML report is generated, and (if enabled in Step 1) a row is appended to the history CSV file.
 6. Review the flagged selection in JOSM, and share the HTML report with organisers/trainers.

 Other entry points from the menu:
 - **Generate Demo Report** — produces a sample HTML report with simulated issue counts, for previewing the report format without running it against real data.
 - **Set Report Save Folder...** — choose where reports and the history CSV are saved; if unset, falls back to your Downloads folder, then Desktop, then the home folder.
-- **Individual Checks submenu** — run any of the 7 report checks standalone against the whole current layer <u>with no time filter</u>
+- **Individual Checks submenu** — run any of the 7 report checks standalone against the whole current layer <ins>with no time filter</ins>
 - **3rdPass Checks (Not in Report) submenu** — extra checks for HOT TM Third Pass Validation; not part of the QA report.

 ## Credits